IIT-EnergySystemModels/openSDUC/doc/md/InputData.md

 ==============  ==========  =========  =============================================================  ==
 ```

-To force a generator to produce 0, a small value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be introduced.
-Internally, all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.
+To force a generator to produce 0, a small value (e.g., 0.1 MW) strictly > 0, but not 0 (in which case the value will be ignored), must be entered.
+Internally,
+all the values below 1e-5 times the maximum system demand will be converted into 0 by the model.
-Columns of this file (names of the generators) must be in the same order as in the generation dictionary.
+The columns of this file (names of the generators) must be in the same order as in the generation dictionary.

 ## Variable maximum and minimum storage